Rules

 • Spotting Assistance is always allowed and encouraged!

-• N1MM has no Expedition or Mobile category, so KY stations that operate in multiple counties should configure N1MM as Rover, but submit their log as either Mobile or Expedition.
+• N1MM has no Expedition or Mobile category, so KY stations operating in multiple counties configure N1MM as Rover, but submit their log as either Mobile or Expedition (there are 4 Expedition categories).

 Plaques are awarded for the highest score in these categories based on merit: